Bupleurum chinense

 Bupleurum chinense (Chai Hu, 柴胡 (chaí hú, caai^{4} wu^{4}), Thorowax) is a plant of the family Apiaceae.

 Distribution and appearance

 Bupleurum chinense is native to East Asia.
 The leaves of the plant are long and thin and resemble fennel.

 Use in traditional Chinese medicine

 The root of B. chinense, known as Radix Bupleuri, is used in traditional Chinese medicine.
-Its proposed use is to strengthen the liver.
+It has a large number of uses in Chinese medicine, including the application for liver issues.

-There is no good evidence that Chinese herbal medicines, including those derived from B. chinense, are of any benefit in treating fatty liver disease, and the safety of these drugs is unknown.
+There is evidence that Chinese herbal medicines, including those derived from B. chinense, is potentially beneficial in treating fatty liver disease through a variety of different observed pathways.
+The safety of this particular herb is well established and known through several thousand years of use, and millions of patients who have taken this medicinal compound for different medical issues.

 Chemical constituents

 Bupleurum chinense roots, also known as Radix Bupleuri, contain polyacetylenes and saponins/triterpenoids.